 Offered: As needed.

-ANTH 208 - Anthropological Perspectives on Sexuality and Gender (4)

-Sex, gender and sexuality are key elements of our identities, relationships and bodies.
-With an anthropological lens we explore how different cultures imagine and negotiate desire, practice and performance.

-Offered: Alternate years.

 ANTH 214 - Indigenous Cultures in the Amazonian Environment (4)

 Students will explore the myth and reality of Amazonia, focusing on surviving native peoples, their perspectives on life, intimate knowledge of the rainforest environment and critical problems threatening their survival.